histoire-dev/histoire/docs/examples/tailwind.md

 ## CSS file

-Make sure your projet has a style file with the [Tailwind directives](https://tailwindcss.com/docs/functions-and-directives#tailwind).
+Make sure your project has a style file with the [Tailwind directives](https://tailwindcss.com/docs/functions-and-directives#tailwind).

 ```css
 /* src/tailwind.css */